rocrill/Crilly-s-B-B/README.md

 * Directions section

-  * This section is located at the bottom of the Contact page adnd comprises of an embedded Google Map and Directions text.
+  * This section is located at the bottom of the Contact page and contains an embedded Google Map and Directions text.
   * On smaller screens, the map gets stacked on top of the text instead of side by side.

 Desktop: